amicuchu/NintendoClientsWiki/Authentication-Protocol.md

 | [PID] | %retval% | PID |

 # (5) GetName
 This is the reverse of the [GetPID](#4-getpid) method.
-It returns the name of a given station url PID.
+It returns the name associated with the given user pid.

 ## Request
 | Type | Name | Description |